maydoxx1/getanewlife/README.md

 # Get a New Life RE OPEN!

-This virus was written in C++.
+This virus was written and built in C++.
-You can verify by checking line 8 in the source code.

 ---